shahrk/feature-hunt/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-To run backend flask api in development mode export DB="mongodb+srv://bot:bot123@feature-hunt.6gqvj.mongodb.net/feature-hunt?retryWrites=true&w=majority"
+To run backend flask api in development mode:

+ export DB="mongodb+srv://bot:bot123@feature-hunt.6gqvj.mongodb.net/feature-hunt?retryWrites=true&w=majority"

  export ROOT_PATH="./"